 Find the opportunity to be direct

 “I’m too busy.”
-Nope, that doesn’t cut it!
-Heck, we’re all busy, but when it comes to finding the opportunity to be direct, creating time to be with your employees 1-on-1 is crucial to improving your communication with the team.
+Nope, that won’t cut it!
+We’re all busy, but when it comes to finding the opportunity to be direct, creating time to be with your employees 1-on-1 is crucial to improving your communication with the team.

 “What will we talk about?”
 Great question.
 Opening up the lines of communication to talk about career conversations, personal and professional development, and roadblocks will help you build trust among the team.
 These conversations will highlight your genuine interest in their career development, while providing you with the opportunity to be direct.